Protocol and Practice of Persons Appearing in the Court of Judge Stasy Avelar

 2. Although noted above, this bears repeating, PLEASE DO NOT SUBMIT DUPLICATIVE EXHIBITS, work with the other party to identify what you both wish to use and mark only one copy.

 Cut and paste the following link for reference to a sample joint pretrial: https://docs.google.com/document/d/1s-0K_sVRe5hZSacxD9myBAdZF3f2Aa4fDk4QJSsq0tI/edit?usp=sharing Trial Practice and Procedure If the parties have not invoked the strict rules of evidence, I will allow reliable hearsay but I give it the weight it merits.
 If the parties want me to hear from the children, they should request a parenting conference or a child interview if the children are old enough and mature enough to provide such information.

-If you want to play a recording (video or audio) in the courtroom, the exhibit must be marked and you must bring a device to play it on.
+If you want to play a recording (video or audio) in the courtroom, the exhibit must be marked as an exhibit.
+The Court REQUIRES each audio/video clip to be on a separate flash drive.
+THESE MUST BE SUBMITTED THE WEEK PRIOR TO YOUR TRIAL TO THE CLERK FOR MARKING.
 I will not hear recordings from your phone or computer.

 Please note that if you engage in lengthy, speaking objections during another party’s case in chief to an excessive degree, I may deduct that time from you and not the other party.
 Courtroom Etiquette Please be courteous to my staff.
 Remember that they can be helpful to you.
 But, please do not ask them for legal advice.
 They are not lawyers and they cannot answer those questions.